 The average pH of canine skin ranges between 7.0 and 7.5 on the standard pH scale of 0 to 14, although an even broader range has been reported.
 In contrast, the pH of human skin runs around 5.2 to 5.5.
 A shampoo designed for human skin and hair may be too acidic for dog skin, which may disrupt the pH balance and dry out your pet’s skin.

-In a pinch — your dog is covered in mud and you’re completely out of pet shampoo — you can use your own shampoo to clean up your pup.
+In an emergency — your dog is covered in mud and you’re completely out of pet shampoo — you can use your own shampoo to clean up your pup.
 Typical human shampoos aren’t toxic to dogs but they can be irritating or drying to sensitive dog skin, so you don’t want to use them routinely to bathe your furry friend.

 - The shampoo contains moisturizing ingredients to help keep skin hydrated.
 Some of these products will be labeled with descriptors such as “hydrating,” “moisturizing,” “restoring” and “essential fatty acids.”